Allegra9/mod-3-project/README.md

 # mod-3-project

-Single Page Application "Moment", Crome Ext, draggable todo list, weather, prompt holiday booker, todo notifications //pair-programmed with @16sheep, Mod3 project demoed in Science Fair 3/8/2018.
-JS front-end, Rails API backend
+Crome Ext "Moment", draggable todo list with notifications turned prompt beach holiday booker.
+JS front-end, Rails API backend //pair-programmed with @16sheep, Mod3 project demoed in Science Fair 3/8/2018

 Toggle "Bucket list" button to see/hide the list of your editable tasks.
 Add a new task.
 Delete one.
 Check off a completed one.